codlark/cls-docs/docs/Glossary.md

 Value
 :   The assigned contents of a property.
 In `width: 1in` the `1in` is a value.
 :   The term value is also used when referring to the data, where it refers to the specific values available as column macros.

+Variable
+:   A macro that does not take arguments.
+These generally do not compute their return value.